Nadeem Khan

-Mohammad Nadeem Khan (محمد ندیم خان; born 10 December 1969 in Rawalpindi, Punjab) is a Pakistani cricket administrator, coach and former cricketer who played in 2 Tests and 2 ODIs from 1993 to 1999.
+Mohammad Nadeem Khan (محمد ندیم خان; born 10 December 1969) is a Pakistani cricket administrator, coach and former cricketer who played in two Test matches and two One Day Internationals from 1993 to 1999.

-He's the older brother of Pakistan's former wicket-keeper Moin Khan.
+He's the older brother of former Pakistan captain & wicket-keeper Moin Khan.

 Cricket career

-Nadeem didn't have a long international cricketing career, best-known for a controversial run-out of Sachin Tendulkar he was involved in as a substitute fielder during the 1998–99 Asian Test Championship.
+Nadeem didn't have a long international cricketing career, best known for a controversial run-out of Sachin Tendulkar he was involved in as a substitute fielder during the 1998–99 Asian Test Championship.

-He was an effective spinner who has played for Sheffield Collegiate C.C.
+He was an effective spinner who has played for Northern Gymkhana Karachi and Sheffield Collegiate C.C.
 I XI.

 In April 2019, he was named in the MCC team that played in the 2019 Central American Cricket Championship in Mexico.

+Post-retirement

 Cricket administration

 In 2016, Nadeem became the United Bank Limited Sports Complex's head of cricket and was noticed for the positive changes he brought in the UBL's cricket academy that he headed, also managing the UBL cricket team with success.

 In November 2017, Nadeem was appointed as manager of the Pakistan Super League franchise Multan Sultans.
-He has also managed Pakistan U19 sides in two Asia Cups and an ICC U19 Cricket World Cup in 2018-19.
+He has also managed Pakistan U19 sides in two Asia Cups and an ICC U19 Cricket World Cup in 2018–19.

-In October 2019, the Pakistan Cricket Board appointed him as the coordinator of the national selection committee, having previously served on the national selection committee in the 2016-17 season.
+In October 2019, the Pakistan Cricket Board appointed him as the coordinator of the national selection committee, having previously served on the national selection committee in the 2016–17 season.

-In May 2020, he was appointed as the PCB’s director of high performance.
+In May 2020, he was appointed as the PCB's director of high performance.

 In June 2022, he was made director of the inaugural season of the Pakistan Junior League.